darwiin/yaac-another-awesome-cv/README.md

    -  [ LaTeX Templates ](http://www.latextemplates.com/template/plasmati-graduate-cv)
    -  [ ShareLatex ](https://www.sharelatex.com/templates/cv-or-resume/professional-cv)

-In my version, Personal data have moved on top of the page just before the professional title.
+I choose to move _Personal data_ have on top of the page just before the professional title.
 I've also replaced default font by _Helvetica Neue_ and included _Font Awesome_ items.

-I have also created little Latex macros to make easier and cleaner Latex source code
+I've chosen to cut my resume in a couple of smaller files and to add some macro to make the main latex source code more readable.

 ```latex
 \user{firstname}{LASTNAME}